RUCKBReasoning/codes/README.md

 | [seeklhy/codes-7b-spider](https://huggingface.co/seeklhy/codes-7b-spider) | [seeklhy/codes-7b-bird](https://huggingface.co/seeklhy/codes-7b-bird) | [seeklhy/codes-7b-bird-with-evidence](https://huggingface.co/seeklhy/codes-7b-bird-with-evidence) |
 | [seeklhy/codes-15b-spider](https://huggingface.co/seeklhy/codes-15b-spider) | [seeklhy/codes-15b-bird](https://huggingface.co/seeklhy/codes-15b-bird) | [seeklhy/codes-15b-bird-with-evidence](https://huggingface.co/seeklhy/codes-15b-bird-with-evidence) |

-For instance, if you aim to obtain the results of fine-tuned CodeS-7B on the Bird benchmark (using orale knowledge), you can use the following command:
+For example, if you want to obtain the results of SFT CodeS-7B on the BIRD benchmark (using orale knowledge), you can use the following command:
 ```
 CUDA_VISIBLE_DEVICES=0 python -u text2sql_zero_shot.py --model_path seeklhy/codes-7b-bird-with-evidence --dataset_path ./data/sft_eval_bird_with_evidence_text2sql.json --sic_path ./sic_ckpts/sic_bird_with_evidence
 ```

+## Fine-Tune CodeS
+(Awaiting addition.)

 ## Use CodeS on your data
-If your intention is to employ CodeS with your privacy data, the choice of strategy should align with the volume of training data at your disposal:
+If you intend to employ CodeS with your privacy data, you can fine-tune CodeS using your training data and deploy it on your local machine.

-- Few-shot in-context learning: In cases where you only have a limited number of training samples, opting for the few-shot in-context learning approach is advisable.

-- Fully fine-tuning: On the other hand, if your training data are substantial, embracing a fully fine-tuning method for CodeS could yield enhanced performance outcomes.
-This strategy allows for a more comprehensive adaptation of CodeS's parameters to the available data.

 *Important Note: We should emphasize that CodeS is a pre-trained LLM and has not aligned with humans via supervised fine-tuning and reinforcement learning from human feedback.
 Consequently, CodeS does not fall within the category of a "Chat" LLM.*

-## Future work
-1. Submit the fine-tuned CodeS to the leaderboards for Spider and Bird benchmarks.⚪
-2. Evaluate the few-shot performance of closed-source LLMs like Text-davinci-003 and ChatGPT.⚪
-3. Make available the training code, data pre-processing code, and the data employed for the incremental pre-training process.⚪

 ## License
 The code and weights in this repository are open-sourced under the Apache-2.0 license.

 ## Contact
-CodeS is a collaborative effort between Renmin University of China and ai-finance (金科览智).
+CodeS is a collaborative effort between Renmin University of China and AI-Finance.
 If you have any questions, we encourage you to either create Github issues or get in touch directly with Haoyang Li at lihaoyang.cs@ruc.edu.cn.

 ## References
 [1] Scholak, T., Schucher, N., & Bahdanau, D. (2021).
 PICARD: Parsing incrementally for constrained auto-regressive decoding from language models. arXiv preprint arXiv:2109.05093.